andras-simonyi/citeproc-org/README.md

-citeproc-orgref provides the Emacs command `citeproc-orgref-setup` to add its renderer to `org-export-before-parsing-hook`, which can be used interactively by executing
+citeproc-orgref provides the Emacs command `citeproc-orgref-setup` to add its renderer to `org-export-before-parsing-hook`, which can be used interactively by running

     M-x citeproc-orgref-setup

 during an Emacs session.
-In that case citeproc-orgref will remain active until the end of the session.
+After the command’s execution citeproc-orgref will remain active until the end of the session.
 If you want to use it on a permanent basis then add the following line to your `.emacs` or `init.el` file:

 ```el
 (citeproc-orgref-setup)